Whatcom County profile

 Payroll employment

-• One-month employment losses were observed in the government sector; gains were observed in leisure and hospitality.
+• One-month employment losses were observed in goods producing (mining, logging and construction), retail trade and leisure and hospitality; gains were observed in state government.

-• The largest 12-month increases were attributable to hiring in trade, transportation and utilities (including retail trade) and financial activities.
-The deepest sector losses were observed in leisure and hospitality and manufacturing.
+• The largest 12-month increases were attributable to hiring in private service providing, trade, transportation and utilities.
+The deepest sector losses were observed in goods producing (mining, logging and construction) and state government.

 Nonfarm employment estimates, not seasonally adjusted, Whatcom County